ROCm/HIP/docs/markdown/hip_profiling.md

   - [File->New Project, leave fields as is, just click "OK"]
   - [Profile->Switch to Profile Mode]
 - Load timestamp tracing results into a timeline view:
-  - Right click on the project
+  - Right click on the project in the CodeXL Explorer view
   - Click "Import Session..."
   - Select to $HOME/apitrace.atp (or appropriate .atp file if you used another file name)

 - Load the performance counter results
-  - Right click on the project
+  - Right click on the project in the CodeXL Explorer view
   - Click "Import Session..."
   - Select  $HOME/Session1.csv  (or appropriate .csv file if you used another file name)